peterkilfeather/TRAP-V1/README.md

   mkdir sorted
   while read s ; do echo $s ; for i in ${s}_Aligned.out.bam ; do samtools sort -@ 8 -o sorted/${i}_Aligned_sorted.out.bam $i ; done ; done < ../trinity_input_codes
   ```
+## 13th July 2019
+  - Cre and eGFP-L10a primers arrived.
+Will run primers on the cDNA used for checking DAT/TH enrichment.
+Testing primers on RNA extracted from midbrain tissue:
+    - **